 “I think he died from 24 years of exposure to Atrazine.
 I read in trade journals soon after he died that there was a very strong correlation between his kind of lymphoma and that particular herbicide.
 And Atrazine is still being recommended and sold.”

 When Tony died, Hiu announced: “ ‘We’re selling this sprayer; we’re not doing this any more.’
-We were giving up using the chemicals on the corn, but it’s very hard to grow corn organically; everything wants to eat it.
+We were giving up using the chemicals on the corn, and it’s very hard to grow corn organically; everything wants to eat it.
 Everything.
 Birds, raccoons, bugs, worms.
 It’s hard to protect it.
 So therefore we were basically giving up the corn.
 We decided that even though that’s supposed to be our signature crop, we were going to move on to some other signature crop, which pretty much became tomatoes.”

 They transitioned to organic and became certified in 1990, then withdrew from the certification program in 2003 when the National Organic Program came in.
-They call themselves ecoganic, and you can read more about their decision to forgo certification here.
+They call themselves Ecoganic, and you can read more about their decision to forgo certification here.
 “We are totally committed to the principles and practices, but we didn’t think it was worth our while to gear up for the additional documentation that was required.
 I think it’s really important to have documentation when there’s a long chain between the farmer and the eater, but not when the chain is really short.
 Anybody knows that if they want to talk to us about it they can hardly shut us up about it.
 We’ll talk all about soil microbiology and so on.”

 The theory of benign neglect